 Promoting health equity and environmental justice across places.

 We work with partners and members, including the Environment Section of APHA, to make sure all communities, no matter where they live, have access to healthy environments.
 We also emphasize the importance of environmental justice and equity.
 Environmental justice is the fair and equitable treatment and the meaningful involvement of all people regardless of race, color, national origin or income with respect to the development, implementation and enforcement of environmental laws, regulations and policies.
 Unfortunately, this is not always the case as vulnerable populations and communities experience more than their fair share of environmental impacts.

 Major emergencies show how our vulnerable populations have been exposed to environmental health issues.
 The Zika virus outbreak, Flint water crisis and Hurricane Katrina are three examples.
 Pregnant women and their fetuses are most vulnerable to Zika.
 Those living in under resourced neighborhoods were most exposed to contaminated drinking water in Flint.
 And many low-income households who lived in under resourced neighborhoods have been unable to recover several years after Hurricane Katrina.

 We bring national attention to environmental health issues and promote sound policy that protects the health, well-being and quality of life of the public in all communities across the country.
 To support environmental health work, we develop targeted educational messages that highlight the connection between healthy communities and healthy people.

-We use science-based policies developed by members as the foundation for our work on the following focus areas:
+Science-based policies and practices developed by APHA members are the foundation for our work on these focus areas:

-For more information about the environmental health body of work, contact us.
+For more information about our environmental health work, contact Surili Patel